geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-10/meeting-transcript.md

 Great.
 Yeah.
 $1,000.
-We need...
+We need..
 Like, TinyGrad's a combination of stuff that's all breadth first and depth first.
 Let's go depth first, and let's make that AMX fast.
 Do you see sort of how to do it?
 It's not kernel.py.

 ##### **Ignaciosica** [[00:38:26](https://www.youtube.com/watch?v=sMxM41tpijc&t=2306)]
-Yes, I mean, hand coding the kernel, it's...
+Yes, I mean, hand coding the kernel, it's..
 I have an idea.

 ##### **Geohot** [[00:38:36](https://www.youtube.com/watch?v=sMxM41tpijc&t=2316)]
 Cool.